bgveenstra/fundamentals/02_chapter/02_lesson.md

 # Elements, Elements, Elements!

-Let's dive deeper into the rules and syntax for writing HTML.
+Let's dive into the rules and syntax for writing HTML.

-HTML doesn't understand the spaces and line breaks in your code.
-That's where **element tags** can help out!
+HTML doesn't pay attention to spaces and line breaks in your code.
+If you want to add structure or even line breaks, **element tags** can help out!

 **Elements** provide the basic structure for any website.
 They consist of **opening** and **closing tag** and all the content in between.
 The tags tell the browser exactly which kind of content it's dealing with.